Chinch-Bug/clangen-genemod/docs/dev/writing/reference/index.md

 {VERB/PLURAL/m_c+r_c/conju_0/conju_1/[...]/conju_n}
 {ADJ/PLURAL/m_c+r_c/gender_0/gender_1/[...]/gender_n}
 ```
 The addition of `PLURAL` immediately following the tag identifier signals that it's a plural pronoun and to use the relevant system.
-Each cat that is to be referred to by the plural must be referenced in this block, separated by a `+`.
+Each rabbit that is to be referred to by the plural must be referenced in this block, separated by a `+`.
 Otherwise, the system is the same as below for singular pronouns.

 ### PRONOUN
-A `PRONOUN` tag has three main sections: the `PRONOUN` identifier, the relevant cat, and which pronoun is being requested.
+A `PRONOUN` tag has three main sections: the `PRONOUN` identifier, the relevant rabbit, and which pronoun is being requested.
 There is an optional modifier at the end - `CAP` - that is used to signal that the requested pronoun should be capitalized.

 Example:
 ```